AiJared/Python-RoadMap/OOP/OOP_Readme.md

 #### An Arithmetic Progression Class

 An arithmetic progression adds a fixed constant to one term of the progression to produce the next.
 For example, using an increment of 4 for an arithmetic progression that starts at 0 results in the sequence 0,4,8,12,....

+The constructor for this new class accepts both an increment value and a starting value as parameters, although default values for each are provided.